-Is Breakdown Technologies a company that sells products or additive?
+Is Breakdown Technologies a company that sells products or polymer?

 Both.
-Breakdown Technologies manufactures a range of plastic products using our additive (BDP™)which is proven to increase biodegradation in an anaerobic landfill environment.
-We also work with companies to supply them with our proprietary additive to be used in their existing product lines.
+Breakdown Technologies manufactures a range of plastic products using our polymer (BDP™)which is proven to increase biodegradation in an anaerobic landfill environment.
+We also work with companies to supply them with our proprietary polymer to be used in their existing product lines.
 BDP can be used in Water bottles, Grocery and garbage bags, Food packaging, Drinking straws, Bottle caps, Cosmetic Packaging, Personal Care Products, Diapers, CDs, Eyeglasses, Thermal insulation foams, Car parts, Aerospace parts, Medical products, Automotive parts, Clothing & Fabric, Carpet, Coatings for paper and many more.

 What are the different types of mainstream plastic that BDP™ can be used in?

 - PET (polyethylene terephthalate): plastic soft drink bottles, water bottles, mouthwash, etc.